RPP 5 RPP 5 Enforcement

 Sources of Complaints and Referrals

-DFSAmay become aware of suspected misconduct or suspected contraventions of Laws from a variety of sources including:(a) members of the public;(b) its supervisory activities; and(c) other external regulatory authorities or law enforcement agencies.
+The DFSA may become aware of potential misconduct or suspected contraventions of Laws or Rules from a variety of sources including:(a) members of the public;(b) its supervisory activities; and(c) other external regulatory authorities or law enforcement agencies.

 When Enforcement receives an internal referral, the referring division may continue to be responsible for the on-going supervision of the